|

 • Opt for low-sodium soy sauce to reduce sodium content.

-• Increase the veggie-to-meat ratio to add more nutrients and fiber.
+• Increase the veggie-to-meat ratio to add more nutrients and fibre.

-• Serve the stir fry over brown rice or quinoa for added whole grains and fiber.
+• Serve the stir fry over brown rice or quinoa for added whole grains and fibre.

 Are You Try This Recipe ?